North America

 Adamstown Antique Mall in Northern Lancaster County

-The area which Adamstown Antique Mall is located, Northern Lancaster County, is one of the best places for those looking for a complex of proper flea markets in Pennsylvania.
-It is because, along 7 miles, beginning from Adamstown, there are over a dozen antique stores selling everything that your heart desires.
+The area in which Adamstown Antique Mall is located, Northern Lancaster County, is one of the best places for those looking for a complex of proper flea markets in Pennsylvania.
+It is because, along 7 miles, beginning from Adamstown, there are over a dozen antique stores selling everything your heart desires.
 Also, there are many specialty shops and good restaurants along this stretch of road.
-It is good to know that any day of the week you visit here, you would not leave empty handed as there are a few shops open to serve antique enthusiasts.
+It is good to know that any day of the week you visit here, you will not leave empty-handed, as there are a few shops open to serve antique enthusiasts.

-There are some good flea markets in Baltimore for those who cannot travel much from new jersey. those markets also worth a visit as they have a lot to offer in terms of antiques and clothing.
+There are some good flea markets in Baltimore for those who cannot travel much from new jersey.
+Those markets are also worth a visit as they have a lot to offer in terms of antiques and clothing.